Remote Islands and Antarctica in autumn 2025

 The Seasonal climate summary, usually published in the first week of the following month, lists the main features of the weather in Remote Islands and Antarctica using the most timely and accurate information available on the date of publication; it will generally not be updated.

-This statement has been prepared based on information available at 12 pm on Monday 4 September 2023.
+This statement has been prepared based on information available on Wednesday 18 June 2025.
 Some checks have been made on the data, but it is possible that results will change as new information becomes available.

 Where temperature area averages are mentioned, they are derived from the ACORN-SAT dataset.